 Arizona law protects mediation confidentiality.
 Your process will never become part of the

 Three steps to a In child custody mediation, your professional mediator will explain the law and your options.
 You can mutually agree to the schedule that works best for your children.
 Your mediator will bring up every important detail that needs discussion to help ensure you have a solid plan that supports healthy co-parenting.
 We are here to make things as simple and easy as possible for both of you.
-Once you reach agreements, we can prepare all of your documents.
-Once you have approved your documents, we provide efficient online notarization services.
-We take care of the filing of your documents with the court on your behalf.
+Once you reach agreements, we can prepare your property settlement agreement, consent decree and if applicable, your parenting plan.
+An Arizona Certified Legal Document Preparer will file your documents with the court for finalization.
 The challenges of co-parenting are diminished when you come to custody mediation.
 Research shows that ongoing parental conflict is potentially harmful to kids.
 You don’t have to risk an increase in conflict by going to court—you can mediate and put your kids first.
 Arizona law protects mediation confidentiality.
 Your process will never become part of the When you enter into mediation at The Aurit Center, you avoid stressful court hearings and trials.
 0% - 12 Month Payment Plans with no credit check or application.

 child custody agreement